-Restructuring charges for the year ended December 31, 2021 totaled \$12.4 million, compared to \$20.5 million for the year ended December 31, 2020.
-On November 1, 2021, we completed the sale of our Life Sciences business, a reporting unit within the Business Advisory segment, to a third-party.
-In connection with the sale, we incurred \$8.5 million of restructuring charges, consisting of \$6.8 million of transaction-related employee payments, \$0.9 million of third-party legal and professional advisory fees, and \$0.8 million of accelerated amortization and depreciation on the operating lease right-of-use asset ("ROU") and fixed assets related to our London, U.K. office space, which we vacated as a result of the Life Sciences divestiture.
-In the ten months ended October 31, 2021, the Life Sciences business generated \$16.7 million of revenue and is not significant to our consolidated financial statements.
-Additionally, in 2021, we incurred \$2.3 million of rent and related expenses, net of sublease income, and accelerated depreciation on furniture and fixtures for other previously vacated office spaces, \$1.3 million of other employee-related expenses in our Business Advisory segment, and \$0.2 million of third-party professional advisory fees related to the reorganization of our internal operating and financial reporting structure.
-See Note 19 "Segment Information" within the notes to our consolidated financial statements for more information on our segment reorganization that is effective in the first quarter of 2022.
+Of the \$12.4 million of restructuring charges incurred in 2021, \$8.5 million was in connection with the sale of our Life Sciences business in the fourth quarter of 2021.
+The \$8.5 million charge related to the sale consisted of \$6.8 million of transaction-related employee payments; \$0.9 million of third-party legal and professional advisory fees; and \$0.8 million of accelerated amortization and depreciation on the operating lease right-of-use asset and fixed assets related to our London, U.K. office space, which we vacated as a result of the divestiture.
+Additionally, in 2021, we incurred \$2.3 million of rent and related expenses, net of sublease income, and accelerated depreciation on furniture and fixtures for other previously vacated office spaces, and \$1.3 million of other employee-related expenses.